quickfeed/quickfeed/doc/dev.md

 ### Default setup

 By default, the gRPC server will be started at port **:9090**.
 A docker container with Envoy proxy will listen on port **:8080** and redirect gRPC traffic to the gRPC server.
 Webserver is running on one of internal ports, and NGINX, serving the static content, is set up to redirect HTTP traffic to that port, and all gRPC traffic to the port **:8080** (same port Envoy proxy is listening on).
-NGINX and Envoy take care of all the relevant heades for gRPC traffic.
+NGINX and Envoy take care of all the relevant headers for gRPC traffic.

 ## Envoy